WalrusNetwork/markdown-content/other/jobs/en.md

 - Able to work with and around a team of developers with varying skill levels across multiple time zones
 - An understanding of Version Control Systems (VCS), such as Git, and an understanding of good versioning practices
 - A basic understanding of Github and Gitlab
-- A basic understanding in general continues integration (CI) strategies and best practices
+- A basic understanding in general continuous integration (CI) strategies and best practices

 ### **System Administrator**